nevrome/mobest/docs/basic.md

 ### Multiple search time slices

-As explained in {ref}`Search positions` the `search_time` argument can take an integer vector of relative or absolute ages.
+As explained in {ref}`Search positions <basic:search positions>` the `search_time` argument can take an integer vector of relative or absolute ages.
 That means we can run the search not just for one, but for arbitrarily many time slices at with one call to `locate`.

 Here is an example with three time slices.